-I took state road D8, and I must say I regret my choice.
+I took the state road and I must say I regret my choice.
 The trip from Split took more than four hours, and there were many curves on the road.
-That's why I highly recommend taking A1 highway to arrive to Plitvice Lakes.
+That's why I highly recommend taking the A1 highway to arrive at Plitvice Lakes.

 Entrance to the park and the ticket price

 I left my car at the entrance 2 because it was the nearest entrance from the south side.
 You can actually take any entrance, it doesn't really matter.
 The price of the ticket was 8 euro, which I considered very cheap.
 The reason for such a low price was the season (ticket is much more expensive during summer, around 35 euro for adults) and part of the Lakes was closed due to maintenance and security reasons.

 The Lakes tour

 When you come to the Lakes Entrance, you can choose among a few proposed tour programs.
 It is best to choose one program and stick to it till the end of the tour because these tours have been carefully designed to include sightseeing as many attractions as possible.
 They differ by the length of the trail and time.

 Unfortunately, during the winter season (which includes March also), there was only one program offered.
 Others were unavailable due to maintenance.
 The available one was called program F, which included 2.5 hours walk, boat and train ride.
 I had no choice but to take it, although I expected a longer tour.